Artwork courtesy of Aurélie Le Coadou

 Art history forms an integral part of the Visual Arts curriculum.
 The connection between art history and studio courses is reinforced for students with field trips to galleries, museums, artist studios and museums in Montreal, Ottawa and New York.

 Each fall semester, the Visual Arts Department offers a 4-day field trip to New York City.
-Students travel by Coach Bus to our hotel on Times Square.
+Students travel by coach bus to a hotel on Times Square.
 While in New York, students visit major museums featuring some of the most important works in the history of art, including the Metropolitan Museum of Art, the Guggenheim Museum, and the Museum of Modern Art.
 Students also visit important commercial galleries showing the work of emerging contemporary artists and emerging younger artists in some of New York’s most interesting cultural neighbourhoods.

 Every year, the Visual Arts program culminates in a graduate exhibition that is open to the public.
 In the final semester of study, students work closely with faculty in order to create an independent body of advanced work for exhibition.
 Students participate in the comprehensive planning and presentation of the exhibition from public relations to installation, lighting and vernissage.